Requirements for student loan refinancing: Do you qualify?

 Key takeaways

-- In order to refinance a student loan, lenders tend to require a strong credit score, a stable income, a degree and a decent debt-to-income ratio.
+- In order to qualify to refinance student loans, you will need a strong credit score, a stable income, a degree and a decent debt-to-income ratio.

 - Lenders require a minimum refinancing amount, which is the amount you still have to pay on the loan.
 This is so the lender can make enough interest.